 The sun is rising as a brilliant orange against the eastern skies over John Muir’s beloved Range of Light.

-It is here less than a half mile from the depression amid roiling hills where Walter Woodward camped 114 years ago to survey the reservoir that carries that the ground work was laid for the South San Joaquin Irrigation District’s second century of service to the communities of Manteca, Ripon, and Lathrop.
+It is here less than a half mile from the depression amid roiling hills where Walter Woodward camped to survey out the reservoir that carries his name 105 years ago that the ground work was laid for the South San Joaquin Irrigation District’s second century of service to the communities of Manteca, Ripon, and Lathrop.

 The solar farm completed in 2009 was both part of the promise and the vision that today’s SSJID’s leaders are shaping to build on the legacy of the pioneers who had the foresight to secure, protect, and deliver water to transform the South County into a prosperous landscape of farms and cities.

-That is part of the SSJID mantra – to reduce energy bills across-the-board for farmers, urban dwellers, employment centers, and businesses in Manteca, Ripon, and Escalon by 15 percent.
+That is part of the SSJID mantra in its bid to acquire the local PG&E distribution center – to reduce energy bills across-the-board for farmers, urban dwellers, employment centers, and businesses in Manteca, Ripon, and Escalon by 15 percent.

-It is about harnessing the Tri-Dam Project profits that SSJID receives from selling wholesale electricity in excess of $10 million annually to benefit the entire district.
+It is about harnessing the Tri-Dam Project profits that SSJID receives from selling wholesale electricity to benefit the entire district.

 The solar farm, in a way, is as visionary as the original formation of the district.

-The second phase completed by ConEnergy was the world’s first single-axis solar tracking system employing thin-film photovoltaic cells.
+The second phase at the time it was completed by ConEnergy was the world’s first single-axis solar tracking system employing thin-film photovoltaic cells.

-The solar farm – coupled with hydroelectric plants on the Stanislaus River and one at the base of Woodard Reservoir makes SSJID a 100 percent green energy producer.
+The solar farm – coupled with hydroelectric plants on the Stanislaus River, and one at the base of Woodward Reservoir — makes SSJID a 100 percent green energy producer.

 The district already has one of the most secure water rights in the state plus what is either the lowest – or close to it – irrigation rates for farm uses.

 The district’s next step is to acquire the PG&E retail system to reduce power costs to individuals, businesses, and farmers at least 15 percent across the board.
-That process is currently stalled as lawsuits work their way through the San Joaquin County Superior Court system.
+That process is currently working is way through the San Joaquin County Superior Court system.

 Board discussing whether